Industry Guides 6 min read ·

 Pattern 3: Risk-Return Rebalancing

 Insurance and lending cases often center on risk-return trade-offs.
-A company has either taken too much risk (rising losses) or too little (missed growth opportunities).
+A company has either taken too much risk (rising losses) or too little (missed growth while competitors expanded).

 Recognition signals: